 We recognise a range of physical conditions that may increase the vulnerability of a service user and add to the complex needs and challenge of caring for the individual.
 These conditions may include (but not exclusively):

 Personalised packages of care are agreed following assessment within 72 hours of admission including full physical health care checks.
-Care is delivered by a well established multi-disciplinary team comprising of a Consultant Psychiatrist, a ward doctor, nurses, occupational therapist, psychologist, and an activities co-ordinator.
+Care is delivered by a well-established multi-disciplinary team comprising of a Consultant Psychiatrist, Speciality Doctor, nurses, occupational therapist, forensic/clinical psychologist, and a therapy assistant.

 An assessment visit can be arranged quickly by either phoning or faxing a completed referral form.
-Referrers will be notified of decisions verbally and in writing within 24 hours.
+Referrers will be notified of decisions verbally within 72 hours which if followed up by a comprehensive assessment report within 5 working days.